Cazzie Russell: College career

 Russell played college basketball at the University of Michigan.

 Along with Bill Buntin, Russell led the Wolverines to three consecutive Big Ten Conference titles (1964–66) and to Final Four appearances in 1964 and 1965.
 In 1965, Michigan defeated Princeton and future Knicks teammate Bill Bradley in the semifinals, 93–76, with Russell scoring 28 points, and Bradley 29.
 However, Michigan lost in the final game 91–80 to defending national champion UCLA and John Wooden, despite Russell scoring 28 points.

 In 1966, Russell averaged 30.8 points per game and was named the College Basketball Player of the Year by the Associated Press (AP).
 He was similarly selected the top college player by The Sporting News and UPI, as well as winning the U.S. Basketball Writers Association Oscar Robertson Trophy as best college basketball player.
 The University of Michigan's Crisler Arena, which opened in 1967, has been dubbed The House that Cazzie Built.

 In addition to being named Player of the Year in 1966, Russell was selected first-team consensus All-American in 1965 and 1966, and second-team in 1964.

 His 30.8 points per game is a Michigan record for scoring in a season (as of 2024).
-His three year average of 27.1 points per game is also a Michigan record for a career scoring average (as of 2024).
+His three-year average of 27.1 points per game is also a Michigan record for a career scoring average (as of 2024).

-His number 33 jersey was retired in 1989, and raised to the rafters of the Crisler Arena.
+His number 33 jersey was retired in 1989, and raised to the rafters of Crisler Arena.

 Russell was also initiated into Kappa Alpha Psi fraternity - Sigma chapter in 1964.
 A considerable number of notable basketball players were or are members, such as all-time NBA greats Wilt Chamberlain, Bill Russell, and Oscar Robertson.
 Russell lived in the fraternity house his junior year.